Going to court as a witness if you're under 18

 Get help if you need to go to court

-If you have to go to court, you can get help from the Witness Service volunteer.
+If you have to go to court, you can get help from the Witness Service.
 They will help you throughout the process.

-The police or the person who asked you to go to court will arrange for the Witness Service to help you.
-You don’t need to do anything.
+The police or the person who asked you to go to court can arrange for the Witness Service to help you.
+Let them know if you'd like help from the Witness Service.

 Someone from the Witness Service will: